roytang/blog/content/post/2023/06/3ds-games-2/index.md

 #### The Legend of Zelda

 Yes, the original game.
 This was [the first actual game I finished on the 3DS](/2011/10/120417058184892416/), since my 3DS came with the ambassador privilege that had free NES/SNES games.
 I wrote [a "review" for this one](/2023/05/nes-games/#15-legend-of-zelda-nes) recently.

+### Outro

+Whew, still a lot of words, but that should be it.
+My main takebacks from putting this together is (a) I really enjoyed the 3DS era even though I only spent [652 hours](/2022/02/1493818986571526146/resource/1493818986571526146_2_FLsbyVSUYAo3Xil.jpg/details/) total with it; and (b) there's a bunch of these games I wouldn't mind revisiting, if only I had more time.
+(The perpetual lament of those with too many backlogs.)

+I am thinking of doing a similar set of "retro review" posts for my PS3 games, which in theory I could reconstruct from achievement lists.
+The eventual goal would be to have my entire play history up on this site, although the SNES/PS1/PS2/NDS era would be challenging to find data on.
+We shall see!